AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

    >[!NOTE]
    >
    >The bundled Braintree extension does not support all the local payment methods listed in the [Braintree developer documentation](https://developer.paypal.com/braintree/docs/guides/local-payment-methods/overview).
-Other local payment methods are under developement to be supported in future releases.
+Other local payment methods are under development to be supported in future releases.

 1. For **[!UICONTROL Sort Order]**, enter a number to determine the sequence in which local payment method appears when listed with other payment options during the checkout.